Public Involvement in Local Decisions per the Resident Survey Index

 This measure has inched steadily up since 2016 when there was a dramatic decline in the number of residents that feel there's public involvement in local decisions.
 That drop in 2016 corresponded with a national drop and resulted in ETC dropping their own national benchmark.

 The City is continuing to expand opportunities for public involvement in local government decision-making.
-The Resident Survey itself, now conducted annually, helps to determine budget priorities each year.
-This year the City launched a Participatory Budgeting process that will allow residents to identify projects and vote to fund them with $2.4 million that has been set aside in the budget.
-To date the outreach and idea phases have been completed, with over 500 ideas being submitted.
-Staff and residents are vetting those ideas to narrow them down for residents to vote on in May.
+The Resident Survey itself, conducted annually, helps to determine budget priorities each year.
+FY 2019 the City launched a Participatory Budgeting process that will allow residents to identify projects and vote to fund them with $2.4 million that has been set aside in the budget.

 Status Indicators: On Target | Close to Target | Needs Improvement | Target Pending